What are stretch marks?

 Laser Treatment for Stretch Marks

 While there isn’t a treatment out there that completely removes stretch marks, laser treatments can vastly diminish their appearance.
 At the Skin & Laser Surgery Center of New England, we use our pulsed dye laser on the red stretch marks that are relatively new.
 On older, white stretch marks we use fractional lasers.
+Our lasers work on most skin types, including dark and light pigments.
+Dr. Khatri will verify if you are a candidate for laser treatment, but the odds are you will be.

 - Pulsed dye laser treatment — For pink and red stretch marks, we use pulsed dye lasers.
 The laser energy is absorbed by the blood vessels of the new, red stretch marks.
 This heat energy helps resolve the redness.
 For the first 3-4 days after treatment, your stretch marks will actually become redder, but then will begin to fade.
 Pulsed dye lasers also trigger new collagen development as we describe below with fractional laser treatment.